 What is Dublin Zoo doing to help parrots?

-Dublin Zoo houses two species of parrots; the citron-crested cockatoo and Mexican military macaw.
-Both species are endangered and both are part of European breeding programmes.
+Dublin Zoo houses the citron-crested cockatoo, which is a species that are Critically Endangered and are part of European breeding programmes.
 Dublin Zoo also provides support to the coordinator of two breeding programmes for parrots (for the citron-crested cockatoo and Moluccan cockatoo) and support for the vice-chair of the Parrot TAG (Taxon Advisory Group; responsible for coordinating the work of zoos in Europe for parrots).

 The Parrot TAG (Taxon Advisory Group) is responsible for coordinating the work of zoos in Europe for parrots.
 This means liaising with breeding programme coordinators for parrot species and dealing with larger-scale parrot issues e.g. developing guidelines for virus management, improving breeding success in certain groups of parrots, encouraging greater support for parrot conservation in the wild etc.